joshtow/Orchestrate-Data-Pipeline-with-Step-Functions/README.md

 :information_source: You can click and drag the "Success" state from one path to the other.

-5. Click on the "ExecutionStatement", and enter the following unider "API Parameters" - replace the value of <RedshiftClusterId> with your Redshift cluster ID from the output of the CloudFormation template.
+5. Click on the "ExecuteStatement", and enter the following unider "API Parameters" - replace the value of <RedshiftClusterId> with your Redshift cluster ID from the output of the CloudFormation template.
 ```
 {
   "ClusterIdentifier": "<RedshiftClusterId>",